ege-erdogan/hist300/notes/module-2/elections-77.md

 ---
 # 1977 Elections

 > Government calls for early elections.
-May 1st demonstrations end up with blood.
+All hell breaks loose in Taksim.
 Ecevit has some plans.

 * [May 1st](#may-1st)
 * [Election](#election)